 ID: PMRREP35761| 183 Pages | 22 Oct 2025 | Format: PDF, Excel, PPT* | Healthcare

-The global poultry medicine market size is likely to be valued at US$7.7 Billion in 2025 and is estimated to reach US$12.6 Billion in 2032, growing at a CAGR of 7.3% during the forecast period 2025 - 2032, driven by increasing prevalence of infectious diseases, including avian influenza, Newcastle disease, and infectious bronchitis.
+The global poultry medicine market size is likely to be valued at US$7.7 billion in 2025.
+It is estimated to reach US$12.6 billion in 2032, growing at a CAGR of 7.3% during the forecast period 2025 - 2032, driven by increasing prevalence of infectious diseases, including avian influenza, Newcastle disease, and infectious bronchitis.
 These are prompting farmers to adopt proactive health management strategies.

 The frequent occurrence of infectious diseases in poultry is a primary factor driving the expansion of the market.
-Outbreaks of avian influenza, Newcastle disease, and infectious bronchitis continue to threaten flock health, prompting farmers to adopt proactive medical interventions.
+Outbreaks of avian influenza, Newcastle disease, and contagious bronchitis continue to threaten flock health, prompting farmers to adopt proactive measures to protect their flocks.

-In 2025, Southeast Asia and Europe witnessed several bird flu outbreaks, including highly pathogenic H5N1 strains in France and Vietnam, leading to mass vaccination campaigns and improved biosecurity measures.
+In 2025, Southeast Asia and Europe experienced several bird flu outbreaks, including highly pathogenic H5N1 strains in France and Vietnam, prompting mass vaccination campaigns and enhanced biosecurity measures.
 This high disease pressure increases demand for vaccines, antibiotics, immunomodulators, and diagnostic solutions, encouraging pharmaceutical companies to innovate and expand their product lines.

 The surging consumer preference for poultry meat and eggs is another key driver.
-As global demand for affordable protein sources rises, poultry production is scaling up, creating a corresponding requirement for health management solutions to maintain flock productivity.
+As global demand for affordable protein sources increases, poultry production is expanding, creating a corresponding need for health management solutions to maintain flock productivity.

 The increasing prevalence of antibiotic resistance is a key hurdle for poultry medicine.
-Overuse of antibiotics in poultry flocks has led to the emergence of resistant bacterial strains, reducing the effectiveness of commonly used drugs and complicating disease management.
+The overuse of antibiotics in poultry flocks has led to the emergence of resistant bacterial strains, thereby reducing the effectiveness of commonly used drugs and complicating disease management.
 This resistance not only threatens animal health but also poses risks to humans through the food chain, making regulatory authorities impose strict controls on antibiotic usage.

 For instance, the European Union’s 2025 regulations now limit certain antibiotic classes in poultry feed to combat resistance, forcing companies to invest in alternative solutions such as vaccines and probiotics.
 Such regulatory pressure and the requirement for new interventions are slowing the quick adoption of conventional antibiotic-based therapies in poultry.